Our delivery organisations are a collection of voluntary sector organisations experienced in facilitating communities.

 Birmingham LGBT is the city’s leading charity advocating for and supporting lesbian, gay, bisexual and trans communities in Birmingham and beyond.
 We offer a range of services focused on improving the health & wellbeing of individuals.
 Birmingham LGBT also believe passionately that Birmingham should be one of the best places in the UK for Lesbian, Gay, Bisexual and Trans (LGBT) people to live, work and socialise, and work to enable a thriving, visible and PROUD LGBT community in the city.
 For more information, visit http://blgbt.org/

 Carers Hub - led by Forward Carers Consortium

 Forward Carers is a West Midlands based carer support service, here to make a real difference to the lives of people caring for an elderly frail, sick or disabled family member.
 Their aim is simple – to improve the physical and mental wellbeing of carers, young and old, including parent carers, so that families stay healthier and happier together, for longer.
 For more information, visit https://forwardcarers.org.uk/

 City Wide - led by Age UK Birmingham in partnership with Age Concern

-We are a partnership of local and national assets, led by Age UK Birmingham working with Age Concern Birmingham as a consortium with large local and national ‘footprints’.
-Together we have been delivering services to older people in Birmingham for a combined period of over 40 years; and are currently providing day opportunities, befriending and information and advice to older people over 50 and their carers.
+The City-Wide Hub is a partnership of local and national assets, led by Age UK Birmingham working with Age Concern Birmingham as a consortium with large local and national ‘footprints’.
+Together they have been delivering services to older people in Birmingham for a combined period of over 40 years; and are currently providing day opportunities, befriending and information and advice to older people over 50 and their carers.
 For more information, visit https://www.ageuk.org.uk/birmingham/